 Even the lilly pads take on the same seasonal colors of the trees.

-The small (but wonderful) greenhouse at the Garden Center in fall looks tired and worn down.
-(The excellent director of the Garden Center, Laura Chalus, is launching a renovation project for it because it is, in fact, tired and worn down ...thank you, Laura!)
+The small (but wonderful) greenhouse at the Garden Center looks tired and worn down in this picture, but its renovation has since been completed inside and out.
+It is now updated, freshly painted, and spiffy throughout.
+(The excellent CEO of the Garden Center, Laura Chalus, led the renovation project ...thank you, Laura!)

 Up close, leaves taken on delicate gradations of color.